HydraIndustriesOfficial/Creddit/SECURITY.md

 ### Reporting Process

 1. **Step 1**: Submitting the Report
-   - Contact us by sending an email to [security@example.com](mailto:security@example.com) with a detailed description of the vulnerability.
+   - Contact us by sending an email to [kahlob@hydratechnologies.us](mailto:kahlob@hydratechnologies.us) with a detailed description of the vulnerability.
    - Include the steps to reproduce the vulnerability, along with any relevant information or tools used.
    - If possible, provide a proof-of-concept or a demonstration of the vulnerability.
    - You can expect an acknowledgment of your report within 24 hours.